 Book a Guided tour

 The Amalienborg Museum offers guided tours for groups to the regular exhibitions and to some special exhibitions.
-We offer guided tours inside the museum as well as small guided city walks in the royal quarter.
+We offer guided tours inside the museum and Christian VII’s Palace as well as small guided city walks in the royal quarter.

 A guided tour takes approximately 1 hr.